 Electronic Health Records Training at BTI

 Digital medical records have enabled the medical industry to become more efficient, but trained professionals are needed to manage those records.
 People interested in technology and working in medicine in the Reading, Wyomissing, Birdsboro and Lititz areas have found new careers through our Electronic Health Records Program.
 You can too!
 BTI’s comprehensive electronic health records training ensures that you are ready for the job market when you complete our program.
-Our experienced instructors will help you prepare for a successful and satisfying career as a Patient Records Manager, Health Information Clerk or Medical Records Technician.
+Our industry-experienced instructors will help you prepare for a successful and satisfying career as a Patient Records Manager, Health Information Clerk or Medical Records Technician.

 BTI's Electronic Health Records Training Courses

 As a student in this program, you will learn to manage healthcare data and information resources.
 You will also learn how to collect and analyze patient data efficiently and according to regulations.

 - Medical Law and Ethics - Regulations and policies associated with the medical field will be reviewed.
 Professional liability, licensing, HIPAA laws, and risk management strategies will be covered as well.

 - Anatomy and Physiology - This subject is divided into two courses to give you a strong understanding of the systems in the human body.
 You will learn about the body's chemical processes, structural systems and diseases.

 - Medical Computer Applications - You will learn how to build databases, enter patient information, work with insurance forms, how to remain compliant with regulations and maintain efficiency.

 You'll also be learning the most up to date information in the field, including ICD 9-10 codes.
 At Berks Technical Institute, we emphasize providing the hands-on training you need to succeed as a Medical Records Technician.
 Our instructors offer insight from their time in the field, too, so you can apply what you've learned in the classroom to real-life situations.